-Claus Von Bülow is a British socialite of Danish and German descent who married an American heiress by the name of Sunny.
+Claus Von Bülow was a British socialite of Danish and German descent who married an American heiress by the name of Sunny.
 But their union was anything but happy: They talked openly of divorce, and Claus even took a mistress.
 So when Sunny overdosed on insulin the day after Christmas in 1979 and then fell into a coma, family and friends were certain it was Claus who’d inserted the syringe.

 Sunny eventually recovered ... but not for long.